Updated February 1, 2020

 Fast Growing Trees Terms of Service was changed a few months ago and appears to be an exact copy of Brighter Blooms.
 This includes language for their plant guarantee stating they might trim roots.
 Not a fan of that.

-We strongly recommend before you buy anything from fast-growing-trees.com you call them first & question the status of any plants you want to buy.
-They have trained, knowledgeable phone staff that can help you choose what is best.
+We strongly recommend before you buy anything from fast-growing-trees.com you contact them first & question the status of any plants you want to buy.
+They on site phone staff that can help you choose what is best.
 Also make sure to ask what container size the plant(s) will be shipped in.

 What were the red flags?
 We took away three points for the following reasons: